AIT-S/Ethernaut-Solutions/README.md

 ## 3. Coinflip
 Don't rely on block number for any validation logic.
 A malicious user can calculate the solution to bypass your validation if both txns in the same block i.e. wrapped in the same function call.

+Note: For some reason, I can't seem to call these functions more than once in the same function call i.e. another function that calls one of these malicious functions multiple times in one function call.
 ```
 pragma solidity ^0.6.0;
 import "./CoinFlip.sol";